Skip to content

 import { DateTime } from '@/lib/i18n.server'

-<DateTime value={new Date()} style="long" />
+<DateTime value={new Date()} format="long" />

 import { NumberFormat } from '@/lib/i18n.server'

-<NumberFormat value={1234.56} style="currency" />
+<NumberFormat value={1234.56} format="currency" />

 Server Actions are independent requests that skip the layout tree, so setLocale() is never called.
 Provide resolveLocale to auto-detect the locale: